Audition Songs by Musical

 Step 3: Pick an Audition Song

-Escape to Margaritaville is an ensemble-heavy show.
-Because of this, unless you are auditioning for Rachel or Tully, just pick one of the ensemble songs that fits your vocal type and personality!
+Note: Since Escape to Margaritaville is an ensemble-heavy show, unless you are auditioning for Rachel or Tully, just pick one of the ensemble songs that fits your voice and personality!

 Rachel